Nassau Coliseum: Concerts

 Elvis Presley performed four sold-out concerts at the Nassau Coliseum on June 22, 23 & 24, 1973.
 His last two Coliseum appearance were on July 19, 1975.
 In 1977, Elvis had been scheduled for an August 22 concert as part of his sixth tour of the year, but he died on August 16, the day before the tour was to start.
 Tickets for the show have become collector's items.
-Several of the songs included on The Beach Boys In Concert album were recorded at The Nassau Coliseum.

 The Beach Boys performed to a sold-out audience on June 14, 1974.
 Their tour promoted the recently released Holland album and featured a set list of recent songs as well as several of their early 1960s hits.
 They were joined onstage by Elton John and Paul Simon for the encore performance.
+Several of the songs included on The Beach Boys In Concert album were recorded at The Nassau Coliseum.

 Joni Mitchell performed at the Coliseum the night of August 28, 1974.

 David Bowie performed a radio broadcast from there during his 1976 Isolar Tour, in support of the album Station to Station.
 A heavily circulated bootleg of the concert saw official release in 2010 as part of the 2010 reissue of the album, and in 2017 as a separate release, Live Nassau Coliseum '76.
 Queen played at the Coliseum on February 6, 1977, during their A Day at the Races Tour.
 The band used footage of their performance of "Tie Your Mother Down" in the song's promotional film.
 They would return on November 19, 1978, on their Jazz Tour.

 Blue Öyster Cult recorded a live version of "Dr. Music" in Nassau Coliseum on December 30, 1981, that was subsequently released on the Extraterrestrial Live album in April 1982.